 Tea Tree oil also know as melaleuca is a natural insecticide.
 When diluted with a bit of water and Castile soap this essential oil can kill aphids and other pesky insects eating your garden veggies.

-Peppermint oil, when used in the garden is an excellent pest deterrent.
-It can also be used to get rid of unwanted garden fungus and works wonders at deterring squirrels and other rodents like rats and other rodents.
+When used in the garden, peppermint oil is an excellent pest deterrent.
+Peppermint oil can also be used to get rid of unwanted garden fungus and works wonders at deterring squirrels and other rodents like rats and other rodents.

 Lemongrass oil contains a high concentration of a chemical component called citral, which works as a an effective natural pesticide.
 It also deters pests as they do not care for the scent.